bobbyjim/x16-corewar/README.md

      SNE A B   ; Skip next instruction if A != B.

-     FLP A B   ; Jump to location B if system word < A.

      DJN A B   ; Decrement B, and then jump to A if B > 0.

-     XCH   B   ; Exchange operands at location A.
+     XCH A B   ; Exchange operands at location A.

-     SPL A     ; Add A to the process queue.
+     SPL A B   ; Add A to the process queue.

 Even though there are 16 opcodes, two are aliases, so in reality there are only 14 slots used.
 This means there are still two unused opcode slots.
 Suggestions welcome.